ARM-software/abi-aa/baabielf64/baabielf64.rst

    The part of GOT containing symbol addresses referenced by Procedure Linkage Table (PLT) entries.

-R_AARCH64_PREL64
-   The 64-bit PC-relative relocation defined by AAELF64_, computes S + A – P,
-   where S denotes the symbol address, A the addend, and P the address of the relocation place.
-It is widely used to refence symbols through literal pool.

 Other terms may be defined when first used.

 .. raw:: pdf